QUICK TRAIL FACTS

 Also, be sure and check out the nearby Norumbega Cidery!

-Directions: Parking is available on the right-hand shoulder of Woodman Road, at 402 Woodman Road.
+Directions: Parking is available on the right-hand shoulder of Woodman Road, near 402 Woodman Road.